carpentries/instructor-training/_episodes/19-motivation.md

 > ## Things You Shouldn't Do in a Workshop
 >
-> *   Tell learners they are rubbish because they use Excel and/or Word
+> *   Tell learners they are rubbish because they use Excel and/or Word,
 >     don't modularize their code, etc.
 > *   Repeatedly make digs about Windows and praise Linux, e.g., say that
 >     the former is for amateurs.